ademusoyo/society-x-tech-site/src/pages/blog/2019-11-12-q-a-with-m-kuznetsov-how-do-we-protect-our-internet-identity.md

 featuredpost: false
 featuredimage: /img/m.png
 tags:
-  - data internet identity security
+  - Internet Identity
+  - Security
 ---
 [_M.
 Kunetsov_](https://www.linkedin.com/in/mariakuz/)_.
 M is the author of a weekly newsletter,_ [_The FinkedIn Dispatch_](https://mariakuz.github.io/finkedin/)_, which discusses current topics in tech, design, innovation, and the future of society.
 Outside of the Fink, you can find them riding bikes or cooking up experiments in the kitchen.
 I asked them their thoughts surrounding their internet identity and what they do to protect it.
 Read on to hear more._